-W
+W.

 Table 4 shows the welfare benefits of each policy as defined by equation (14).
-The stimulus check and payroll tax cut policies have been adjusted to be the same fiscal size (in the absence of a recession) as the unemployment insurance extension.
-The table shows consumption equivalent welfare gains in basis points and are to be interpreted as follows.
-A welfare gain of x implies that the social planner is indifferent between the stimulus policy being implemented in response to a recession and a permanent increase in the baseline consumption of the total population by x basis points (i.e. a hundreth of 1% of the baseline consumption).
-We will, however, first discuss the relative differences across the policies and then discuss the magnitude of the welfare impacts.
+The stimulus check and payroll tax cut policies have been adjusted to be the same fiscal size (in the absence of a recession) as the UI extension.
+The table shows consumption-equivalent welfare gains in basis points, which are to be interpreted as follows.
+A welfare gain of x implies that the social planner is indifferent between the stimulus policy being implemented in response to a recession and a permanent increase in the baseline consumption of the total population by x basis points (that is, one-hundredth of 1 percent of the baseline consumption).
+We will, however, first discuss the relative differences across the policies and then discuss the magnitude of the welfare effects.

-Without aggregate demand effects (the first row of the table), the payroll tax cut has extremely limited welfare benefits compared to the other policies.
-This is because the payroll tax cut goes to consumers who remain employed and therefore does not directly affect the unemployed consumers who are the most hit by the recession.
-However, employed consumers do reduce their consumption at the onset of the recession due to the increased unemployment risk, so the tax cut helps them more than in non-recessionary times.
-Similarly, the stimulus check has limited benefits relative to the UI policy as it mostly goes to employed consumers although it has the benefit over the payroll tax cut of also reaching the unemployed.
-The extended unemployment insurance policy is the clear ‘bang for the buck’ winner as all the payments go to unemployed households who are likely to have significantly higher marginal utility for consumption than in non-recessionary times.
+Without aggregate demand effects (the first row of the table), the payroll tax cut has extremely limited welfare benefits compared with the other policies.
+The reason is that the payroll tax cut goes to consumers who remain employed, and therefore it does not directly affect the unemployed consumers who are the most hit by the recession.
+However, employed consumers do reduce their consumption at the onset of the recession because of the increased unemployment risk, so the tax cut helps them more than in nonrecessionary times.
+Similarly, the stimulus check has limited benefits relative to the UI policy, as it mostly goes to employed consumers, although it has the benefit over the payroll tax cut of also reaching the unemployed.
+The extended UI policy is the clear “bang for the buck” winner, as all the payments go to unemployed households who are likely to have significantly higher marginal utility for consumption than in nonrecessionary times.

 The second row of the table shows the welfare benefits in the version of the model with aggregate demand effects during the recession.
-The payroll tax cut now has a noticeable benefit as some of the tax cut gets spent during the recession resulting in higher incomes for all consumers.
-However, the tax cut is received over a period of two years, and much of this may be after the recession—and hence the aggregate demand effect—is over.
-Furthermore, because the payroll tax cut goes only to employed consumers who have relatively lower MPCs, the spending out of this stimulus will be further delayed possibly beyond the period of the recession.
+The payroll tax cut now has a noticeable benefit, as some of the tax cut gets spent during the recession, resulting in higher incomes for all consumers.
+However, the tax cut is received over a period of two years, and much of this benefit may be after the recession—and hence the aggregate demand effect—is over.
+Furthermore, because the payroll tax cut goes only to employed consumers who have relatively lower MPCs, the spending out of this stimulus will be further delayed, possibly beyond the period of the recession.
 By contrast, the stimulus check is received in the first period of the recession and goes to both employed and unemployed consumers.
-The earlier arrival and higher MPCs of the stimulus check recipients means more of the stimulus is spent during the recession leading to greater aggregate demand effects, higher income, and higher welfare.
-The extended unemployment insurance arrives, on average, slightly later than the stimulus check.
-However, the recipients, who have been unemployed for at least six months, spend the extra benefits relatively quickly resulting in significant aggregate demand effects during the recession.
-In contrast to the payroll tax cut, extended unemployment insurance has the benefit of automatically reducing if the recession ends early making fewer consumers eligible for the benefit.
+The earlier arrival and higher MPCs of the stimulus check recipients mean more of the stimulus is spent during the recession, leading to greater aggregate demand effects, higher income, and higher welfare.
+The extended UI arrives, on average, slightly later than the stimulus check.
+However, the recipients, who have been unemployed for at least six months, spend the extra benefits relatively quickly, resulting in significant aggregate demand effects during the recession.
+In contrast to the payroll tax cut, extended UI has the benefit of automatically reducing if the recession ends early, making fewer consumers eligible for the benefit.